Chapter Three (1777-1792): "give beauty & granduer to the pile"

 What frustrated L'Enfant was that the commissioners only met once a month.
 The commissioner who lived nearby, Daniel Carroll, forwarded the interests of his relatives.
 L'Enfant complained to the president that the commissioners "oppose me merely to teize and torment."
 The commissioners and president compensated for their own inadequacies when it came to addressing the business at hand by agreeing that the veil of secrecy, intrigue and expense that L'Enfant cast over everything arose from his "artistic temperament."(15)

 In January 1792, L'Enfant went to Philadelphia where, he told the commissioners, he could have access to books when he worked on his designs for the public buildings.
 But first he drew up a comprehensive work plan estimating the number of stone workers, carpenters and laborers that would be needed.
 He also estimated the amount of "rough stone" needed, as well as lime, and the cost of lumber.
 He didn't estimate the number of bricks but noted the need for 23 brick makers.
 He estimated the total cost, $4 million dollars, and proposed a plan for a loan of that amount.
 But he never showed the president or the commissioners his designs for the Capitol and President's house, if he indeed made them.
 He clearly had some semblance of them.
 His assistant Roberdeau returned to the city in June 1793.
 He reported to L'Enfant that the foundation for the plan for the President's house then being built "not being so deep as yours" kept the building out of full view of the Capitol.
-As for the Congress House "the Bow of the house is carried 75 feet lower down the hill than you intended."
+As for the Capitol"the Bow of the house is carried 75 feet lower down the hill than you intended."
 That suggests that L'Enfant had a design, at least in his mind, with a circular room forming the West front just as Hallet and Thornton would plan.(16)

 In a long March 1792 letter to Commissioner Stuart, the president dressed down L'Enfant in the harshest terms.
 Looking forward to the design contests for the public buildings, he fretted about what damage L'Enfant might still do to the city.
 He told the commissioner not to expect any "aid" from L'Enfant, "rather I apprehend opposition and a reprobation of every one designed by any other, however perfect."(17) As it turned out, L'Enfant evidenced no curiosity about any designs submitted, approved or altered.

-Washington's fear of criticism helps explain why no design, not even Thornton's winning design, was made public.
-However, that he expressed such a fear of L'Enfant's criticism suggests that Washington could conceive of a perfect design beyond criticism.
+The president's fear of criticism helps explain why no design, not even Thornton's winning design, was made public.
+However, that he expressed such a fear of L'Enfant's criticism suggests that he could conceive of a perfect design beyond criticism.
 His naive view suggests that he had definite expectations of what the buildings should look like.
 L'Enfant helped inform those expectations.
 On August 19, 1791, he had written to the president: “the spots assigned for the Federal House & for the President palace in exibiting the most sumpteous aspect and claiming already the suffrage of a crowd of daily visitor both natives & foreigners will serve to give a grand Idea of the whole,..."
 He vividly implied the grandeur of both buildings.(18)

 An observer who knew all the principals thought enough was known about L'Enfant's design ideas to give them some agency in the design process.
 In an 1818 letter to Charles Bulfinch, the architect who took over the project from Benjamin Latrobe, the artist John Trumbull described L'Enfant's role in the design: “Permit me to add, that the great circular room and dome, made a part of the earliest idea of the Capitol, projected by Major L'Enfant, drawn by Dr. Thornton, and adopted by General Washington."
 By 1818, the two wing of the Capitol had been built, burned by the British army, and restored.
 Bulfinch was about to design and oversee building the Rotunda where Trumbull's lifetime project, painting scenes of the Revolution, was to find its home.